confluence/python-textbok/python_notes/Introduction_to_GUI_Programming.rst

 There are many ways in which we could organise our application class.
 In this example, our class doesn't inherit from any ``tkinter`` objects -- we use *composition* to associate our tree of widgets with our class.
 We could also use *inheritance* to extend one of the widgets in the tree with our custom functions.

+``root.mainloop()`` is a method on the main window which we execute when we want to run our application.
+This method will loop forever, waiting for events from the user, until the user exits the program -- either by closing the window, or by terminating the program with a keyboard interrupt in the console.

 ..
 Todo:: take screenshots of windows

 Widget classes